genkit-ai/genkit-notebooklm/README.md

 To generate a podcast:

 1. Create a podcast configuration object defining your desired format and speakers (see examples below)
-2. Prepare your input text (can be a PDF, string, or array of strings)
+2. Prepare your input sources.
+Each source can be either: gs:// URL (pdf only) OR the raw source text as a string).
+3. Define your podcast configuration - this library gives you control over the final generated content format.
-3. Call the synthesis function:
+4. Call the synthesis method.

+## Example podcast configurations

 ```
 // Roundtable podcast